the-iterator/VIE/readme.txt

 What it does:

-Given the source (location and polarization of a point-dipole or direction and polarization a plane wave), the geometry, and the permittivity of an inhomogeneous scatterer, this Python 2.7/3 code computes the complex amplitude of the monochromatic electric field over the computational domain (three components), displays
+Given the source (location and polarization of a point-dipole or direction and polarization of a plane wave), the geometry, and the permittivity of an inhomogeneous scatterer, this Python 2.7/3 code computes the complex amplitude of the monochromatic electric field over the computational domain (three components), displays